-Today, the National Institute for Clinical Excellence (NICE) made an announcement.
+The National Institute for Health and Care Excellence (NICE) made an announcement in 2012.
 Now, that's not such an uncommon occurrence - they have produced no fewer than 249 'technology appraisal guidances', looking at individual drugs, along with many more clinical guidelines on different aspects of disease.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.